(918) 250-7663

 2. Do You Have Experience with My Type of Roof?

-Not all roofers are skilled in every type of roofing.
-A contractor who’s great with asphalt shingles might not have the expertise needed for slate, and someone proficient in metal roofing may struggle with the complexities of historic tile restoration.
-Each material – whether it’s asphalt, metal, slate, or tile – requires unique techniques and a deep understanding of its characteristics.
+Roofing specialization is vital.
+Not all roofers are skilled in every type of material.
+A contractor who is great with asphalt shingles might not have the expertise needed for slate.
+Someone proficient in metal roofing may struggle with the complexities of historic tile restoration.

 How to Review Their Past Work